Plumsail/forms-docs/Public/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Plumsail Forms Documentation (Public Web Forms)
+Plumsail Forms Documentation (public web forms)
 =================================================

 .. toctree::